SYGong/sygong.github.io/_posts/2019-01-16-indoor-location-sensing-using-geo-magnetism.md

 ---

 ## Published in
+- Proceeding
-- MobiSys '11 Proceedings of the 9th international conference on Mobile systems, applications, and services
+MobiSys '11 Proceedings of the 9th international conference on Mobile systems, applications, and services

 ### Online copies
 [Article][article_link]